 Potential Hit-and-Run Accident Compensation in West Palm Beach

 A West Palm Beach hit-and-run accident lawyer can help you recover compensation for your injuries, whether it is from the other driver, an insurance company, or another source.

 If your case is successful, you may be able to recover compensation for the following economic and noneconomic damages:

 - Missed time from work

 - Property damage

 Depending on the details of the collision, you may be able to pursue compensation for damages we have not included here.

 Florida’s Statute of Limitations

-Under Florida Statute § 95.11, you typically have four years from the date of the accident to pursue a civil action for your collision-related expenses.
+Under Florida Statute § 95.11, you typically have two years from the date of the accident to pursue a civil action for your collision-related expenses.
 At Chalik & Chalik Injury Lawyers, we recommend taking legal action as soon as possible, regardless of whether you know the identity of the other driver or not.
 Your lawyer can help you determine how to proceed and take action on your behalf.

 Call Chalik & Chalik Injury Lawyers Today for More Information